cardillan/mindcode/doc/syntax/SYNTAX.markdown

 `"A string literal."`

-Double quotes in string literals aren't supported in Mindustry.
+Double quotes in string literals aren't supported in Mindustry Logic at all.
 Mindcode only allows them if they are properly escaped, i.e. `\"`, and even then they're replaced by single quotes in the compiled code (`"Hello, \"friend\"!"` --> `"Hello, 'friend'!"`).
 Support for escaped double quotes might be completely removed in some future release.

+#### Formattable string literals

+Formattable string literals are a special case of string literals which can only be used with [`printf`, `print`, `println`, and `remark` functions](SYNTAX-4-FUNCTIONS.markdown#printf).
+They are prepended by the `$` character:

+`$"A formattable string literal."`

+Double quotes aren't supported in formattable string literal, even if they're escaped.
+No other operations are allowed on them.

 ---